nikechung/horse/README.md

 ### Remove outliers
 By using Z-scores, remove data where the z-score of the speed.

+### Feature scaling
+Scaling "distance" from meters to kilometeres to make sure features are on a similar scale

 ## Part III: Feature Selection
 Remove features that are not available to the user before the race(e.g. "horse_id", "result", "G").